BudTrainer's Big Bud Academy

 Step 3 - Transplant your plants

 Now that you have a perfect hole for the BudCups (or other plastic container), it is time to remove your young plants from them and transplant your rootball into the soil.
 For this, simply pop the bottom of the BudCups with your finger until the entire rootball comes out.
-If the bottom plate is still stuck to the bottom of the roots, make sure to remove it before transplanting.

 Hand popping rootball out of BudCups with a red striped shirt behind